oughtinc/patchwork/README.md

 different object are important special cases.

-If it is not the case that edits can be simulated well in a system where questions and pointer values are immutable, we should consider the pros and cons of allowing such edits.
+If it is not the case that edits can be simulated well in a system where questions and pointer values are immutable, we should reconsider the pros and cons of allowing actual edits.